lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

     \end{bmatrix}.
 ```

 This finishes the statement of the canonical matrices for DirectX.
-We now derive the specific matrices for DirectX.

 #### Right-Handed View Space